melowntech/workshop/tutorials/gpx-viewer.rst

         }
     }

-Once is XML file loaded.
-Then we can extract features by `DOM methods <https://www.w3schools.com/jsref/dom_obj_all.asp>`_ like getElementsByTagName etc. according to format `specification <http://www.topografix.com/GPX/1/1/>`_ .
+Once the XML file is loaded, we can extract features by `DOM methods <https://www.w3schools.com/jsref/dom_obj_all.asp>`_ like getElementsByTagName, etc., according to the format `specification <http://www.topografix.com/GPX/1/1/>`_ .

 Displaying the Geodata